antonio-urbano/KeProject/GuardianNews/README.md

 * The contents having section with an edition name = "international"
 * The sponsor logo of the tags of type  "series"

-In the [Other interesting Queries](./Other interesting Queries.md) file you can find the SPARQL translation to these questions.
+In the [interestingQueries.md](./interestingQueries.md) file you can find the SPARQL translation to these questions.